GLOBAL MARKETS-Stocks, oil tumble as recession worry offsets French vote relief

 The only way is up!https://tmsnrt.rs/3LcT8e0

-(Additional reporting by Tom Westbrook in Singapore; editing by John Stonestreet and Bernadette Baum)
+(Additional reporting by Tom Westbrook in Singapore; Editing by John Stonestreet, Bernadette Baum and Catherine Evans)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))